UoB-CS-AVAI/Week1-an-introduction-to-Pytorch/README.md

-Please direct to lab-0-introduction-to-pytorch.ipynb for lab instruction.
+Please direct to lab-introduction-to-pytorch.ipynb for lab instruction.